StarReach/Pluto-Web/CONTRIBUTING.md

 # Setup the project locally

 1. Fork this repository into your Github account.
-2. Clone the forked repository to your local system using `git clone -p https://github.com/USERNAME/Pluto-Web.git` where `USERNAME` is your actual github username.
+2. Clone the forked repository to your local system using `git clone https://github.com/USERNAME/Pluto-Web.git` where `USERNAME` is your actual github username.
 3. Navigate to `/server` directory which is the back-end of our web application, then run `npm install` (or) `yarn install` to install all dependencies.
 4. Create a file named `.env` in the `/server` directory itself, and paste the following into the file: